multimikael/regexrand/README.md

 * `re` is a given `syntax.Regexp` regular expression.
 This can be created using `syntax.Parse`.
 * `moreLimit` is an `int` that determines the limit of "or more" operators.
 Using "or more" operator will generate a random integer between a minimum value and `moreLimit`.

-More documentation can be found on GoDoc: https://godoc.org/github.com/multimikael/proxy
 ### Example
 Here is a simple example of regexrand.
 This will print a string with a lowercase character and 1 or more (up to 10) digits between 1 and 9.
 ```go